Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Clasina Syrovy

 “When girls came forward and told an adult the adults didn't listen.
 Why didn't they listen?
-What good is it to teach children to tell an adult if the grown up doesn't listen, doesn't take action?”
+What good is it to teach children to tell an adult if the grown-up doesn't listen, doesn't take action?”

 Brad Johnson